freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/handle-a-disconnect.english.md

 <strong>Note:</strong> Just like <code>'disconnect'</code>, all other events that a socket can emit to the server should be handled within the connecting listener where we have 'socket' defined.

 Submit your page when you think you've got it right.
+If you're running into errors, you can check out the project completed up to this point <a href='https://gist.github.com/camperbot/ab1007b76069884fb45b215d3c4496fa'>here</a>.

 </section>